digbmc/cwd-toolkit/_projects/02_configuration.md

 - **Name (17)**: Replace with your name, if you are the only contributer to your site, or your organization/class name if this site will host a group's collected work.
 - **Description (18)**: Replace with a brief description of what your site is.
 - **URL (19)**: Replace with the url of your site.
-This is based off of the github username with the forked repository and the repository name.
+This is based off of the github username with the copied repository and the repository name.
 By default, without changing the repository name, it should be https://githubUsername.github.io/ds-project.
 If you have changed your repository name, replace "ds-project" with the new name of your respository after the "/"

 ### Repository (21)
 ![A red box surrounding Line 21 of the code]({{ "/assets/images/configrepo.jpg" | relative_url }})

 Replace with your repository name.
-Similar to the URL, the repository name here should match your forked repository and be based off the the github username with the forked repository.
-By default, without changing the repository name after forking, it should be githubUsername/ds-project.
+Similar to the URL, the repository name here should match your copied repository and be based off the the github username with the copied repository.
+By default, without changing the repository name after making the blank template, it should be githubUsername/ds-project.
 If you have changed your repository name, replace "ds-project" with the new name of your respository after the "/"

 These are the only necessary changes to the `_config.yml` file.